 Feeding your cat human foods is also a common mistake that should be avoided.
 Table scraps don’t provide the nutrients cats need and might upset their stomachs.
 Worse than that, some common human foods, like onions, garlic, chocolate, and mushrooms, are actually toxic for cats.

-If you want to give your cat a treat, manufactured cat treats are a better option.
+Manufactured cat treats are a better option if you want to give your cat a treat.
 Most cats love them, and they shouldn’t upset your cat’s stomach or nutritional balance.
 Just be sure not to overdo the treats and to adjust your cat’s calorie intake accordingly.

 Other mistakes include trying to feed cats a vegetarian or vegan diet, or preparing homemade food that does not meet a cat’s nutritional needs.
 Cats are obligate carnivores and need meat and the proper balance of certain minerals in order to survive.